 THE WORLD DREAM BANK ON CD-ROM

-I'm in a band called the Krelkins--Nic Griffin on drums and vocals, Mike Marrelli on guitars and vocals, and Chris Wayan on keyboards and vocals.
+I'm in a band called the Krelkins--Mike Marrelli on guitars and bass, Nic Griffin on accordion, Erik Gross on drums, Chris Wayan on keyboards; we all sing.
 We compose all our own songs, many of them from dreams.
 We aim to be the next Beatles.
-Currently we're finishing our first CD.
 (Of course I'm also painting dream-art, working as the handyman for our co-operative house, trying to print out the last pages of a graphic novel (Dreamtales), and tapping out code every night for these !#$*!! webpages too...)
-The equipment's there, the music's written, the songs are (mostly) arranged, the band is recording (seven good tracks now--Aug 2007) but everything takes time.
+The equipment's there, the music's written, the songs are (mostly) arranged, the band is recording (eight good tracks now--Aug 2014) but everything takes time.
 Daily do I offer up prayers to my savage deity: "Great Goddess, let this be the last take!"
 And lo, it isn't.

 Tentative songlist for Meet the Krelkins:

-I'm listing this CD prematurely because I want people to nag us so we'll finish sooner!
-Come on!
-Nag!
-Nag!
-Nag!
+I'm listing this CD prematurely because I want people to nag us so we'll finish sooner.

-As soon as us techno-primitives master MP3 files, I'll post some dream-songs for you to hear.
-For now you'll have to make do with a few song lyrics: Anarchy Fair has chords, God Sends Cash! is presented as a poem; The Busy Ness Man is here presented as prose, but we're working it up as a sort of five-minute micro-opera in six voices (yeah, there are only three of us, but we're all schizoid, so that works out neatly.)
+Other unrecorded dream-songs are on the site as lyric-and-chord sheets, like Anarchy Fair; others are like The Busy Ness Man, presented as prose.
+We're working that one up as a sort of five-minute micro-opera in six voices (yeah, there are only three of us, but we're all schizoid, so that works out neatly.)

 Hey, if you've recorded a CD, and have hard-won advice (sound studio versus do it yourself?), we'd love to hear your experiences: